evangronberg/securing-rag-with-tees/README.md

 > Note that, for the above commands to work, you'll need (1) the AWS CLI installed and set up with an access key for your account and (2) Terraform installed.

-Once you have done this, access the AWS Management Console and connect to the `enclave-instance` EC2.
+Once you have done this, access the AWS Management Console and use EC2 Instance Connect to tunnel into `enclave-instance`.
 Then run the following commands:

 ```bash
 cd /securing-rag-with-tees